Mister-Meeseeks/chef-one/README.md

 * No support for the ./site-cookbooks, chef-repo application pattern.
 Chef-zero only recognizes cookbooks in an explicitly named cookbooks directory.
 * No support for standalone cookbooks.
 Leads to file-system boilerplate.
 Requires a cookbooks/ parent directory following the chef-repo pattern.
+* chef-client must be called with chef-repo as the working directory.
+If working from another directory, requires tedious cd [repo]/cd - bookends around each call.

 chef-one acts as a wrapper to chef-client, handling the above in a single-command interface pattern.
 Simply point it to a cookbook in any directory, anywhere with a valid Berksfile and it runs any valid recipe.